 Thus, while there were clearly voices urging for an expansive spending power before the Civil War, the interpretation held by Jefferson, Madison, and Monroe is the one that prevailed for most of the first seventy years after adoption of the Constitution.

-Modern-day jurisprudence on the Spending Clause begins with the 1936 New Deal-era case of United States v.
-Butler.
+Modern-day jurisprudence on the Spending Clause begins with the New Deal-era case of United States v.
+Butler (1936).
 In that case, both parties relied upon the Hamiltonian position, despite the history recounted above.
 Both the majority and dissenting opinions of the Court facially accepted the correctness of Hamilton’s position even though the majority ruled that the particular tax and regulatory program at issue in the case was unconstitutional because its purpose was to regulate and control agricultural production, “a matter beyond the powers delegated to the federal government”—a holding much more in line with Madison’s interpretation of the spending power than Hamilton’s.

 Moreover, the Hamiltonian position purportedly adopted by the Court was not the expansive view that Congress could do whatever it deemed to be in the public interest, but the much more limited view that the limits on spending were contained in the Spending Clause itself and not in the remainder of Article I, Section 8.
 “While, therefore, the power to tax is not unlimited,” Justice Owen J. Roberts wrote, “its confines are set in the clause which confers it, and not in those of Section 8 which bestow and define the legislative powers of the Congress.”
 In other words, the only limitation on Congress’s power to tax and spend was that the spending be for the “general Welfare”—the position actually advocated by James Monroe.
-What really makes Butler a departure from the early interpretation of the clause, then, was that it gave virtually unlimited discretion to Congress to determine what was in the “general welfare"—a holding that, practically speaking, is much more in line with the expansive Hamiltonian position than the positions advocated either by Monroe or by Madison and Jefferson.
+What really makes Butler a departure from the early interpretation of the clause, then, was that it gave Congress virtually unlimited discretion to determine what was in the “general Welfare”—a holding that, practically speaking, is much more in line with the expansive Hamiltonian position than with the positions advocated either by Monroe or by Madison and Jefferson.

 In South Dakota v.
-Dole, for example, the Supreme Court noted that "the level of deference to the congressional decision is such that the Court has more recently questioned whether ‘general welfare' is a judicially enforceable restriction at all."
-Instead, the courts have focused not on the constitutionality of spending programs themselves, but on whether various conditions imposed on the receipt of federal funds—conditions designed to achieve ends concededly not within Congress's enumerated powers—were constitutionally permissible.
-In South Dakota v.
-Dole, the Court adopted a four-prong test against which it assesses the constitutionality of spending conditions: (1) the spending power must be in pursuit of the “general Welfare,” a requirement that the Court left to Congress’s judgment to satisfy because, in its view, “the concept of welfare or the opposite is shaped by Congress”; (2) whether the conditions imposed were unambiguous; (3) whether they were related to the particular national projects or programs being funded (thus far, the Court has not invalidated a spending restriction on the grounds that it is too unrelated to the programs being funded); and (4) whether there are other constitutional provisions that provide an independent bar to the conditional grant of federal funds.
+Dole, the State of South Dakota challenged the constitutionality of a federal statute conditioning states’ receipt of a portion of federal highway funds on the state’s raising its minimum drinking age to twenty-one.
+Dole upheld the federal spending restriction and the Court adopted a four-prong test to assess the constitutionality of spending conditions: (1) the spending power must be in pursuit of the “general Welfare,” a requirement that the Court left to Congress’s judgment to satisfy because, in its view, “the concept of welfare or the opposite is shaped by Congress”; (2) whether the conditions imposed were unambiguous (so the states know what they are agreeing to); (3) whether they were related to the particular national projects or programs being funded (thus far, the Court has not invalidated a spending restriction on the grounds that it is too unrelated to the programs being funded); and (4) whether there are other constitutional provisions that provide an independent bar to the conditional grant of federal funds.
 For example, Congress could not impose as a condition that a state receiving federal funds for its welfare programs require welfare recipients to waive their Fourth Amendment rights.